Your cart is empty

 — Prefer normal temperatures ranging from 18 to 28 degrees Celsius

-Buy Stock Matthiola Incana / Gillyflower Plant Sapling Online in India
+Buy Stock Flower Plant (Matthiola Incana / Gillyflower) Sapling Online in India

 Our nursery-grown Matthiola Incana sapling collection has been pampered from day one (think “plant spa treatment” levels of care).
-These young plants are healthy, rooted, and totally ready to thrive in Indian weather (yes, even Delhi’s moody winters and Bangalore’s mild chills).
-Often lovingly nicknamed the gillyflower sapling, this beauty isn’t just a plant; it’s like adding a touch of timeless grace to your garden.
+Buy these young plant saplings that are healthy, rooted, and totally ready to thrive in Indian weather (yes, even Delhi’s moody winters and Bangalore’s mild chills).
+Often lovingly nicknamed the Gillyflower sapling, this beauty isn’t just a plant; it’s like adding a touch of timeless grace to your garden.

 Doesn’t matter if you’re a gardening pro who treats mud like a second skin, or if you only just realised plants don’t water themselves (been there), this stock flower plant fits right in.